Testing gravity with cosmic variance-limited pulsar timing array correlations

-The challenge is that the cosmic variance cannot be overturned experimentally.
-Nonetheless, this influences mainly large scales and it is possible to identify theoretically when the experimental noise becomes subdominant, as in the cosmic microwave background (CMB).

-Gravity in a PTA can thus be associated with the SGWB angular power spectrum, $C_l$'s.
-The power spectrum approach further enables a fast and reliable numerical route to the correlations, and more so paves the road for the most general calculation of the correlations for relativistic d.o.f.s, i.e., arbitrary GW polarizations, GW speeds, and finite pulsar distances \cite{Bernardo:2022rif, Bernardo:2022xzl}.
-To put this plainly, all the past decades' work that has been devoted to the calculation of the SGWB correlations can now be put together beautifully in {\it two lines and a table}:
+Gravity in a PTA can thus be associated with the SGWB angular power spectrum, $C_l$'s, which further enables a fast and reliable numerical route to the correlations, and paves the road for the most general calculation of the correlations \cite{Bernardo:2022rif, Bernardo:2022xzl}.
+To put this plainly, all the past decades' work on the SGWB correlations can now be put together beautifully in {\it two lines and a table}:

 and